zirafa/pushtape-cassette/README.md

 lastBuild | timestamp | A way to track when the file was last built or modified. settings.homePage | string | This value specifies what page should load by default.
 The path must be registered in the JS router. settings.cleanURLs | boolean | If false, hash # urls are used.
 If true, the History API will handle clean URLs. pages | object | Contains key:value pairs for static pages on your site.
 The key defines the first level JS router path, i.e. 'about'.
 The value contains the URL location for a markdown document.
 The URL can be relative or absolute.
-If your server is returning documents using JSON/JSONP, set "format" : "json". releases | object | Contains key:value pairs defining the music releases available.
+If your server is returning documents using JSON/JSONP, set "format" : "json".
+If you need to include an external link and bypass the JS router, set "type" : "external". releases | object | Contains key:value pairs defining the music releases available.
 A key defines the JS router path and should be all lower case with no spaces, i.e. album-title.
 The fully generated path ends up being release/album-title.
 The corresponding value defines the properties for this release.
 At a minimum you should specify the URL for artwork.jpg and notes.md (relative or absolute, optionally can specify format as json).
 The playlist property needs to be a path to a valid [JSPF](http://www.xspf.org/jspf/) playlist file, which specifies the track order and location of mp3 files, and any other metadata.

 Overriding cassettePath: